Varshadayya/CODTECH-Task1/README.md

 Implement Operation Selection:Provide options for the user to select an arithmetic operation.
 Validate the user's choice to ensure it corresponds to a valid operation.

 ### Technologies used
--**Python:The main programming language used to write the calculator code.
+Python:The main programming language used to write the calculator code.
 Provides built-in functions and operators for arithmetic operations.
--**Python Standard Library: Includes basic functions like input(), print(), and type conversion functions such as float() and int() for handling user input and output.
+Python Standard Library: Includes basic functions like input(), print(), and type conversion functions such as float() and int() for handling user input and output.

+### Conclusion
+The development of this simple calculator program in Python demonstrates the fundamental principles of arithmetic operations, user input handling, and basic error management.
+By implementing this project, you have gained practical experience in designing and coding a user-friendly application with essential features such as addition, subtraction, multiplication, and division.This project lays a solid foundation for more advanced programming endeavors and serves as a stepping stone to exploring additional functionalities, such as graphical user interfaces or expanded mathematical operations.
+The knowledge gained from this task will be valuable for tackling more complex projects and furthering your development skills.